-It was Albert Einstein who put forward the particle theory of the light i.e Photoelectric Effect (hypothesized By Max Planck) that later paved the way for the creation of the Quantum World.
+It was Albert Einstein who put forward the particle theory of light i.e Photoelectric Effect (hypothesized By Max Planck) that later paved the way for the creation of the Quantum World.

-In the early 20th Century, a phenomenon like Interference, Diffraction, Polarisation could only be demonstrated by assuming that Light Had A Wave Nature.
-But there were some other physical phenomena such as Blackbody Radiation, Photoelectric Effect, Hydrogen Spectrum, Compton Scattering that could not be understood.
+In the early 20th Century, a phenomenon like Interference, Diffraction, and Polarisation could only be demonstrated by assuming that Light Had A Wave Nature.
+But there were some other physical phenomena such as Blackbody Radiation, Photoelectric Effect, Hydrogen Spectrum, and Compton Scattering that could not be understood.
 The problems within Classical Physics led to the development of Quantum Theory.

 1. Blackbody Radiation